InTheCar/rPi-WLAN-access-point/README.md

 ## known problems open points
 - testing if it's working like expected
 - improvement of documentation
+- try to remove the packadge "openvswitch-switch-dpdk".
+I think it's not needed.

 ## My target
 My target is not to have a access point for testing.
 I want to understand the termologie and especilly the hostapd